Compute

 CCE Cloud Bursting Engine for CCI

 This add-on is an implementation of the open-source Virtual Kubelet project.
-When momentary traffic spikes occur in CCE clusters, virtual-kubelet uses Cloud Container Instance (CCI) to create pods for Deployments, StatefulSets, and jobs, eliminating the overhead of resizing CCE clusters.
+When momentary traffic spikes occur in a CCE cluster, it scales pods of Deployments, StatefulSets, jobs, and cron jobs to CCI, eliminating the overhead of the cluster.

 Cloud Native Observability Add-ons